 I like to do this by filling in an exercise plan.
 I put it on my fridge and/or on my front door for when I leave the house so I am constantly reminded of my goals.

-I wanted to share my plan template with you, it has some added extras which I hope will help you to keep motivated.
-But before you rush to download and print it off, read the points below to get the best out of it :)
+I wanted to share how I structure my plan with you, it has some added extras which I hope will help you to keep motivated.
+This is how to structure a plan

-1) You need to allocate each day to one or more exercise types.
+- You need to allocate each day to one or more exercise types.
 This ensures that when you look at your overall week that you have varied things properly.
-I have included a category for "Your time".
-This ensures that you have time in your week to reflect on your week and how it's going and ensure that you are doing the small things you need to to keep on track.
+I always include a category for "My time".
+This ensures that I have time in my week to reflect on my week and how it's going and ensure that I am doing the small things I need to to keep on track.
 I like to take this time on a Saturday morning as Sunday can sometimes be too late to take control back before the new week.
-I also like to do this after yoga (my choice within category D) as I feel calm and centred and ready to take on the world!
+I also like to do this after a calm walk or yoga as I feel calm and centered and ready to take on the world!

-2) Each day has an area where you can write what little thing you can do to help you keel motivated.
+- Each day I think about the small things I can do to help ,e feel motivated.
 Things like - invite a friend to join so you can't back out, prepare your fitness clothing the night before so when you wake up you don't have to think, arrange with your partner to watch the kids beforehand, go to a gym class so you are forced to exercise for a set period of time etc

-4) Print a few out at a time to prepare for at least a fortnight ahead.
+- Print / Write out your plan on a piece of paper, don't keep it in your head.
+Have a few ready at a time to prepare for at least a fortnight ahead.
 This will give you time to make any necessary arrangements and also make you keep looking ahead.
 It takes at least 3 weeks to begin forming a habit so you want to to fill out at least 3 weeks in advance and use your "you time" to fill in the extra week to ensure you always have 3 weeks planned ahead!

 * Take it slow in the beginning.
 Habits can be like building blocks so if you are getting back into exercise after a long break, take it slow setting small goals you know you can achieve, once you start ticking those boxes the momentum will start to build